 Livedoid vasculopathy has a complex relationship with lupus.

 The initial lesions of livedoid vasculopathy, which often appear in clusters or groups, eventually ulcerate over a period of months and years and form irregular patterns of superficial ulcers.
 When the ulcers finally heal, they leave behind atrophic porcelain-white scars, which are atrophie blanche.
-Note the following:
+See the image below.

 Patients with livedoid vasculopathy can manifest with livedo reticularis before ulceration, with ulcerations, or with no ulcerations.